observablehq/plot/docs/features/scales.md

 This guide is still under construction. 🚧 Please come back when it’s finished.
 :::

-**Scales** convert an abstract value such as *time* or *temperature* to a visual value such as *x*- or *y*-position or color.

-For example, say we had a tabular dataset `gistemp` representing the global average surface temperature ([GISTEMP](https://data.giss.nasa.gov/gistemp/)) with monthly observations from 1880–2016.
+**Scales** convert an abstract value such as time or temperature to a visual value such as *x*- or *y*-position or color.
+For example, say we have a tabular dataset (`gistemp`) containing monthly observations of [global average surface temperature](https://data.giss.nasa.gov/gistemp/) from 1880 to 2016.
 The first few rows are:

 | Date       | Anomaly |
 |------------|--------:|